 Presented here are some actions that we can take to strengthen the five essential resources:

 1. A Sense Of Positive Persistence: We need to instill in our children that their long-term happiness is related to their future ability to create value and the most valuable resource enabling value creation is a sense of positive persistence.
 You can refer to Calvin Coolidge’s famous quotation.
+Cultural capital from parents, family, associates, and neighborhood is essential.
+With a 74% illegitimacy rate, our black citizens have a tougher time without the love, guidance, and discipline of fathers.
 Our kids should be provided with a learning environment of more than one problem-solving project at a time that they can develop a passion for.
 And then let them alternate between these projects if solutions do not come immediately to encourage them to actually create problem-solving ideas and score higher on Torrance’s creativity testing.
 They should be conditioned to persistently strive to accomplish goals because their emotional reward will be the internalized feeling of adequacy and self worth.
 They will learn that all great things are accomplished in spite of difficulties.
 They will earn the ability to shrug off disrespect as they develop earned self-respect.
 They will learn that unearned cheap accolades will always prevent genuine self-respect.
 They should learn about Maslow’s need hierarchy and the power of delayed gratification and intermittent rewards.
 The Entrepreneurial Leadership Institute, E-City, Y.O.U., and Junior Achievement organizations help our youth to venture into value creating activities while most still have the security of family support.
 The First Tee is another organization dedicated to building positive character using the game of golf as a vehicle for teaching core values.
 These organizations and others should be used as resources to the greatest extent in building character and demonstrating the essential importance of positive persistence in value creation.
 Our kids should also be taught negotiating skills so that they can fairly benefit from the value they create.

 2. Knowledge Of Ways To Create Legitimate Value: Knowledge is the sum of education, training, experience, and associations.
 Education is the starting point and yet we allow under education from over-consolidated school districts where graduation rates are less than 50% and where the primary beneficiaries are the administrators and the unions.
 Over the last sixty years, public school educational attainment levels have declined as school districts consolidated and teachers’ advocacy organizations morphed into teachers’ unions.
 Today’s controversial “common core” simply acknowledges this decline.
 There is absolutely no economy of scale in 50% graduation rates.
 We should deconsolidate all large urban school systems into smaller neighborhood systems with no more than 10,000 kids each.
 Smaller school systems have fewer levels of bureaucracy and are more responsive and approachable for parents.
 We should offer State wide public vouchers so that the districts can compete head to head for enrollment and drive the continuous improvement of educational attainment.
 This would reduce the need for charter schools.
 The State would have to subsidize differences in per-student funding between districts.
 Most failing school districts are already heavily state subsidized and spend more per student than more successful districts.
 Subsidizing vouchers would be less expensive than the long-term costs of welfare and incarceration.
 Rules for transfers between districts would include maximum annual enrollment changes, moving schools into adjacent districts, transportation costs, allowed residences, and student return policies.
 We would not be insanely prosecuting parents for trying to sneak their children into better school districts.
 We also need to reduce Federal regulations and mandates that can complicate the educational process and usurp State and home rule prerogatives that can stifle experimentation.
 In our school counseling, we should focus adequate importance on essential higher value creating careers in skilled trades that match market demands such as designers, machinists, tool and die makers, electricians, welders, carpenters, and other skills where many are presently in short supply.
 Every high school should again have its own industrial arts department to give all of our kids some ability to make things with their own hands.
 The most politically difficult policy would be to provide special and entirely separate resources for the kids who disrupt, threaten, and violate the rights of those who want to learn.
 We need to consider establishing academies for children at risk who live on the street in a feral environment.
 These academies would house, feed, educate, and mentor youth who are disadvantaged and at risk because of a lack of parental support and discipline.